hexrift/zentla/docs/concepts.md

 # Core Concepts

-## Provider-Agnostic Architecture
+## What is Relay?

-Relay acts as an orchestration layer between your application and billing providers like Stripe or Zuora.
-Your application code only interacts with Relay's canonical domain model - never directly with provider-specific APIs.
+Relay manages subscriptions, customers, entitlements, and checkouts.
+It connects your application to billing providers like Stripe, handling the complexity so you don't have to.

 ### ProviderRef Mapping